farhat073/react-shopping-site/README.md

 - Node.js (v18 or higher)
 - npm or yarn
-- Strapi instance (local or cloud)
+- Supabase account and project

 ## 🚀 Quick Start